Keep Up With McLean!

-According to the Centers for Disease Control and Prevention (CDC), alcohol is the most commonly used and abused drug among young people in the United States.
+According to the Centers for Disease Control and Prevention (CDC), alcohol is the most commonly used and misused drug among young people in the United States.
 The CDC also reports that excessive drinking is responsible for more than 4,300 deaths among underage individuals each year.

 I frequently speak to students, parents, educators, mental health workers, law enforcement officers, and policymakers to educate them about the development of the teenage brain and the effects of alcohol and drug use on brain function and to dispel commonly-held myths about teens and drinking.
-Before I begin talking, most of them are completely unaware that more than 90 percent of the alcohol consumed by young people is in the form of binge drinking and that in 2010 more than 189,000 emergency room visits by persons under the age of 21 were linked to alcohol.
+Before I begin talking, most of them are completely unaware that more than 90% of the alcohol consumed by young people is in the form of binge drinking and that in 2010 more than 189,000 emergency room visits by persons under the age of 21 were linked to alcohol.
 My goal is to inform them about what science tells us so they can use the information in a tangible way.

 Here are the top questions I receive from the community.

 Teens often binge drink because they are wired for novelty-seeking—to gain new experiences that will ultimately lead to their independence.
-This can sometimes include risk-taking behaviors such as using and abusing alcohol and other drugs.
+This can sometimes include risk-taking behaviors such as using and misusing alcohol and other drugs.
 Teens are also less sensitive to some of the impairing effects of alcohol (e.g., sleepiness, loss of motor control), the same effects that serve for adults as internal cues as to when they’ve had enough to drink.
 In other words, because teens have yet to develop the feedback loop mechanism that tells them that they are impaired, they end up drinking more—often in binge quantities.

 The short answer is that an individual reaches neurobiological adulthood in his or her early 20s.
 Because of the developmental timeline, the young brain is more vulnerable to alcohol effects than the adult brain.
 During adolescence, the frontal lobe—the area of the brain responsible for logic and reasoning, planning, and self-regulation—is being wired.
 Teens are more inclined to impulsive behavior, like drinking to excess.
 Our goal is to have kids and parents understand the importance of delaying first use of alcohol.